Rock Entertainment Sports Network: Launch of RESN

 In partnership with Dan Gilbert's Rock Entertainment Group, Gray Television announced the launch of the Rock Entertainment Sports Network (RESN), an over-the-air regional sports network, on July 25, 2024.
-RESN announced it will carry Cleveland Monsters hockey, Cleveland Charge basketball, Lake Erie Crushers minor league baseball (MILB), and St. Edward Eagles high school football, along with additional high school sports and college sports coverage.
+RESN announced it would carry Cleveland Monsters hockey, Cleveland Charge basketball, Lake Erie Crushers minor league baseball (MILB), and St. Edward Eagles high school football, along with additional high school sports and college sports coverage.
 (Both the Monsters and Charge are owned by Gilbert, while the Crushers are owned by former Gilbert associate Len Komoroski.)
 In addition to originating over both WOHZ-CD and WTCL-LD (channel 6), RESN was also included over a subchannel of co-owned WXIX-TV in Cincinnati, and promised additional play-by-play of local college and professional sports teams in the future.

-Despite also being owned by Gilbert, the Cavaliers were not included in the initial plans for RESN due to that team's existing contract with FanDuel Sports Network Ohio, whose parent company Diamond Sports (now Main Street Sports Group) was undergoing a prolonged Chapter 11 Bankruptcy reorganization; the contract runs through the 2024–25 season.
+Despite also being owned by Gilbert, the Cleveland Cavaliers were not included in the initial plans for RESN due to that team's existing contract with FanDuel Sports Network Ohio, whose parent company Diamond Sports (now Main Street Sports Group) was undergoing a prolonged Chapter 11 Bankruptcy reorganization; the contract ran through the 2024–25 season.
 FanDuel, then known as Bally Sports Ohio, previously offered five Cavaliers games to Gray Television owned WUAB during the second half of the 2023–24 season and the team expressed disappointment over the cable channel's lack of audience reach and financial issues.
 Gray previously launched similar regional sports channels elsewhere including Arizona's Family Sports, the Gulf Coast Sports & Entertainment Network and Peachtree Sports Network, but RESN represented the first such channel created as a joint venture with team ownership.
-While the Cavaliers have not ruled out re-signing with FanDuel after the season, team officials have expressed a desire to reach viewers on multiple platforms, from linear television to over-the-top and mobile streaming to virtual reality headsets.
+While the Cavaliers did not rule out re-signing with FanDuel after the season, team officials expressed a desire to reach viewers on multiple platforms, from linear television to over-the-top and mobile streaming to virtual reality headsets.